Did an arrested Uzbek ‘mafia chieftain’ organise killings of dissidents?

 “They also functioned above the law.
 State authorities had limited to no impact over their activities.”

-They were also involved in drug trafficking from Afghanistan to Russia and European counties, she wrote in a 2022 paper co-authored with Gulzat Botoeva.
+They were also involved in drug trafficking from Afghanistan to Russia and European countries, she wrote in a 2022 paper co-authored with Gulzat Botoeva.

 Gafur and Salim – without any last names – were mentioned in reports written in the late 1990s by Alexander Litvinenko, an officer with the Federal Security Service (FSB), Russia’s main intelligence agency.

-Litvinenko said Gafur and Salim used links to Afghan warlord Rashid Dustum, an ethnic Uzbek who controlled parts of northern Afghanistan in the late 1990s.
+Litvinenko said Gafur and Salim used links to Afghan strongman Rashid Dustum, an ethnic Uzbek who controlled parts of northern Afghanistan in the late 1990s.

 Litvinenko also alleged that the two developed ties to the Russian mob, corrupt intelligence officials and future Russian President Vladimir Putin, who headed the FSB from 1998 to 1999.